hhas/nodeautomation/doc-src/06-classes-and-enums.md

 ### Unbridged types

 Unit types (e.g. `2.54 as inches`) are primarily an native AppleScript language feature and generally not supported or used by scriptable applications.
 Unsupported by NodeAutomation.
-(If required, they are generally constructed as an `NSAppleEventDescriptor` whose `descriptorType` indicates the unit type and whose `data` contains the numeric value as 64-bit IEEE floating point number.)

 The Apple Event Manager defines many other AE types whose names and codes are defined by NodeAutomation for completeness.
 A few of these types are of occasional interest to users, the rest can simply be ignored.
-Unbridged values will be represented as NodObjC-wrapped `NSAppleEventDescriptor` objects (equivalent to `«data TYPE…»` objects in AppleScript).
+Unbridged values will be represented as `AEOpaqueDescriptor` objects (equivalent to `«data TYPE…»` objects in AppleScript).